- Designed For

 - Oregon Landscape Contractors Board (OLCB): 16 CEHs

-Because of sustained interest in our online Master Gardener online course (which is offered only in January), we now offer the same curriculum in an accelerated format!
-Upon completion of this course, you will receive a Certificate of Home Horticulture.
-Note: Our summer intensive program will not provide a pathway to Master Gardener certification.
-For certification, check out Option 1 of our January 2019 course.
+Because of sustained interest in our online Master Gardener online course (which is offered only in January), we now offer the same curriculum in an accelerated format.

-The curriculum includes an innovative online format that includes:
+The curriculum for the online Home Horticulture course includes an innovative online format that includes:

 - Recorded lectures on a variety of required topics